-The final framework can be evaluated by implementing the approach in the MinneTAC trading agent [6] for the TAC SCM game.
+Therefore, the final framework is evaluated by implementing the approach in the MinneTAC agent (Collins, Ketter, and Gini 2009) for TAC SCM.
 To this end, product pricing should be done using (9) through (12) and (15) through (17).
-The α_k , γ_k , and \overline{n}{dgk} parameters for product g on game day dfor dominant regime k are to be estimated using RBFNs.
-This section elaborates on implementation and testing of the proposed approach.
+The α_k , γ_k , and \overline{n}{dgk} parameters for product g on game day d for dominant regime k are to be estimated using RBFNs.